 - agricultural land and buildings, including fish farms

-- buildings used for training or welfare of disabled people
+- buildings for training or welfare of disabled people

 - buildings registered for public religious worship or church halls

 You don't have to pay business rates on empty (unoccupied) buildings for three months.
-After this time, most businesses must pay full business rates, unless the empty property rate has been reduced by the Government.
+After that, most businesses must pay full business rates, unless the empty property rate has been reduced by the Government.
 If this applies you will see it on the front of your bill.

 - Some properties can get extended empty property relief:

 - industrial premises (e.g. warehouses) are exempt for a further three months

 - listed buildings - until they are reoccupied